2025 KBO League season: Rules

 The Korea Baseball Organization announced rule changes for the 2025 season, including the pitch clock and the Automated Ball-Strike System (ABS).
 The KBO will implement the pitch clock starting in the regular season, with pitchers starting their delivery within 20 seconds with the bases empty and 25 seconds with runners on.
 The league will also have a 33-second limit between trips to the plate for batters, with only two timeouts per plate appearance.
 The KBO will not have a limit on the number of disengagements for pitchers, a departure from the MLB's two-pickoffs rule.
 The ABS was readjusted in 2025, with the top and bottom units lowered without changes to the size of the zone.

 Events

 MLB

 On January 3, 2025, Hye-seong Kim (2B) of the Heroes signed a three-year, $12.5 million deal with the Los Angeles Dodgers of Major League Baseball.
 The contract has an option for the 2028-29 season that could increase the amount to $22 million.
 He was optioned to the Dodgers' AAA affiliate, the Oklahoma City Comets, as he struggled in spring training.
 On May 3, Kim was called up to the MLB and made his debut as a pinch runner against the Braves.

+Kim finished his rookie season with a .280 batting average, three home runs, along with 17 RBIs.